Nights in White Satin: Sandra version

-A cover version of "Nights in White Satin" was released by the German singer Sandra on her sixth studio album Fading Shades (1995).
-Her version was produced by Michael Cretu.
+A cover version of "Nights in White Satin" was released by German singer Sandra on her sixth studio album, Fading Shades (1995).
+It was produced by Michael Cretu.

-The song was released as the lead single off Fading Shades in the spring of 1995 and failed to match the success of Sandra's previous singles.
+The song was released as the lead single off Fading Shades in the spring of 1995 by Virgin Records and failed to match the success of Sandra's previous singles.
 The song only reached #86 in Germany, becoming her least successful lead single there to date, and #34 in New Zealand, where it remains her only charting single.
-It fared much better in Israel where it peaked at number 1, and was a Top-20 hit in Finland, and a top 10 airplay hit in Poland.
+It fared much better in Israel where it peaked at number one, and was a top-20 hit in Finland, and a top-10 airplay hit in Poland.

+Reception

+Pan-European magazine Music & Media wrote, "Some might say it can't be done, some might even say it shouldn't be done: Still Sandra has done it, and very well too.
+Enigma-fied, the Moody Blues classic is now '90s-worthy."

+Music video

-The music video, directed by Angel Hart, showed only close-ups of Sandra's face as she was pregnant at the time.
+The accompanying music video for "Nights in White Satin", directed by Angel Hart, showed only close-ups of Sandra's face as she was pregnant at the time.
 A still from the video was later used on the Fading Shades album cover.
 The music video was released on Sandra's 2003 DVD The Complete History.